ch4mpy/spring-addons/spring-addons-oauth2-test/Cucumber.md

 ## Minimal sample from [gh-29](https://github.com/ch4mpy/spring-addons/issues/29)

-As I'm making use of `ServletKeycloakAuthUnitTestingSupport` to get a `KeycloakAuthRequestPostProcessor` instance (because it's a `KeycloakAuthenticationTokenTestingBuilder<KeycloakAuthRequestPostProcessor>`), a dependency on `spring-addons-webmvc-jwt-resource-server-test` is required in addition to `cucumber-java`, `cucumber-junit` and `cucumber-spring`.
+As I'm making use of `ServletKeycloakAuthUnitTestingSupport` to get a `KeycloakAuthRequestPostProcessor` instance (because it's a `KeycloakAuthenticationTokenTestingBuilder<KeycloakAuthRequestPostProcessor>`), a dependency on `spring-addons-webmvc-test` is required in addition to `cucumber-java`, `cucumber-junit` and `cucumber-spring`.

 Gherkin feature:
 ```